stephen-fox/rizin-tools/README.md

 - [library-exports][library-exports] - Generates a list of a library's
   exported symbols and their signatures.
 Useful for developing a proxy library
+- [rz-paths](rz-paths) - rz-paths finds code paths between a child symbol and parent symbol using rizin